 As part of its special district charter, the Cambria Community Services District operates a Parks and Recreation Department.
 The department’s main function is to manage all CCSD parks and recreation facilities and properties.
 This includes coordination of all issues relating to The Fiscalini Ranch Preserve Management Plan and development of a community park on the East Fiscalini Ranch Preserve.

-The CCSD is lucky enough to have the department run by Carlos Mendoza the Facilites & Resources Manager.
+The CCSD is lucky enough to have the department run by Carlos Mendoza the Facilites & Resources Supervisor.

 East Fiscalini Ranch Preserve